taligentx/dscKeybusInterface/README.md

 * Command output 4: `}`

 ## DSC Configuration
-Panel options affecting this interface, configured by `*8 + installer code`:
+Panel options affecting this interface, configured by `*8 + installer code` - see the DSC installation manual for your panel for configuration steps:
-* Swinger shutdown: PC1555MX/5015 section 370, PC1616/PC1832/PC1864 section 377.
-By default, the panel will limit the number of alarm commands sent in a single armed cycle to 3 - for example, a zone alarm being triggered multiple times will stop reporting after 3 alerts.
-This is to avoid sending alerts repeatedly to a monitoring station, and also affects this interface - this limit can be adjusted or disabled in this configuration section.
+* PC1555MX/5015 section 370, PC1616/PC1832/PC1864 section 377:
+  - Swinger shutdown: By default, the panel will limit the number of alarm commands sent in a single armed cycle to 3 - for example, a zone alarm being triggered multiple times will stop reporting after 3 alerts.
+This is to avoid sending alerts repeatedly to a third-party monitoring service, and also affects this interface.
+As I do not use a monitoring service, I disable swinger shutdown by setting this to `000`.

-  This section also sets the delay in reporting AC power failure to 30 minutes by default and can be set to 000 for no delay.
+  - AC power failure reporting delay: The default delay is 30 minutes and can be set to 000 to immediately report a power failure.

 ## Notes
-* Memory usage can be adjusted based on the number of partitions, zones, and data buffer size specified in `src/dscKeybusInterface.h`.
+* Memory usage can be adjusted based on the number of partitions, zones, and data buffer size specified in [`src/dscKeybusInterface.h`](https://github.com/taligentx/dscKeybusInterface/blob/master/src/dscKeybusInterface.h).
 Default settings:
   * Arduino: up to 4 partitions, 32 zones, 10 buffered commands
   * esp8266: up to 8 partitions, 64 zones, 50 buffered commands

-* PCB layouts are available in `extras/PCB Layouts` - thanks to [sjlouw](https://github.com/sj-louw) for contributing these designs!
+* PCB layouts are available in [`extras/PCB Layouts`](https://github.com/taligentx/dscKeybusInterface/tree/master/extras/PCB%20Layouts) - thanks to [sjlouw](https://github.com/sj-louw) for contributing these designs!

 * Support for the esp32 and other platforms depends on adjusting the code to use their platform-specific timers.
 In addition to hardware interrupts to capture the DSC clock, this library uses platform-specific timer interrupts to capture the DSC data line in a non-blocking way 250us after the clock changes (without using `delayMicroseconds()`).
 This is necessary because the clock and data are asynchronous - I've observed keypad data delayed up to 160us after the clock falls.